 The medical device, biotechnology and pharmaceutical industries, specifically relating to the areas where we currently or intend to market our RECELL System, are intensely competitive and subject to significant changes due to technology and medical practice standards.
 We may face competition from any number of different sources with respect to any products we develop and commercialize.

-Sales & Marketing2 | 5.0%
+Sales & Marketing1 | 2.6%

 Sales & Marketing - Risk 1

 Both the federal and state governments in the United States continue to propose and pass new legislation, regulations, and policies affecting coverage and reimbursement rates, which are designed to contain or reduce the cost of health care.
-Further federal and state proposals and healthcare reforms are likely, which could limit the prices that can be charged for the RECELL System and may further limit our commercial opportunity.
-For example, on August 16, 2022, President Biden signed the Inflation Reduction Act of 2022, or the IRA, into law, which among other things, extends enhanced subsidies for individuals purchasing health insurance coverage in Affordable Care Act marketplaces through plan year 2025.
-The IRA also eliminates the "donut hole" under the Medicare Part D program beginning in 2025 by significantly lowering the beneficiary maximum out-of-pocket cost through a newly established manufacturer discount program.
+Continued federal and state proposals and healthcare reforms are likely, which could limit the prices that can be charged for the RECELL System and may further limit our commercial opportunity.
+For example, on August 16, 2022, President Biden signed the Inflation Reduction Act of 2022, or the IRA, into law which, among other things, extends enhanced subsidies for individuals purchasing health insurance coverage in Affordable Care Act marketplaces through plan year 2025.
+The IRA also eliminates the "donut hole" under the Medicare Part D program beginning in 2025 by significantly lowering the beneficiary maximum out-of-pocket cost through a newly-established manufacturer discount program.
 It is possible that the Affordable Care Act will be subject to judicial or Congressional challenges in the future.
 Accordingly, we continue to evaluate the effect that the Affordable Care Act has on our business.

 Macro & Political

-Total Risks: 1/40 (3%)Below Sector Average
+Total Risks: 1/38 (3%)Below Sector Average

-Economy & Political Environment1 | 2.5%
+Economy & Political Environment1 | 2.6%

 Economy & Political Environment - Risk 1

+We are subject to the risks arising from adverse changes in general economic market conditions.
+Uncertainty about future economic conditions could negatively affect our current and prospective customers causing them to delay the purchase of our products.
 Customer and consumer demand for our products may be impacted by weak economic conditions, recession, equity market volatility or other negative economic factors in the U.S. or other nations.
-The severity and length of time that a downturn in economic and financial market conditions may persist, as well as the timing, strength and sustainability of any recovery from such downturn, are unknown and are beyond our control.
+The severity and length of time that a downturn in economic and financial market conditions may persist, as well as the timing, strength, and sustainability of any recovery from such downturn, are unknown and beyond our control.
+Poor economic conditions could harm our business, financial condition, operating results, and cash flows.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.